Wand calibration

 For detailed information about specific calibration kits, see chapter Qualisys calibration kits.

-Under the Coordinate system orientation heading the coordinate system of the motion capture can be customized by choosing the way the X-, Y- and Z-axes are orientated in the measurement volume.
-The coordinate system of the subsequent motion captures will be the same as that used for the reference structure.
+Under the Coordinate system orientation heading the coordinate system of the motion capture can be customized by choosing the way the X-, Y- and Z-axes are orientated relative to the L-frame.

 Axis pointing upwards and Long arm axis are the settings which decide the directions of the axes.
 Select the axis that you want for each setting to get the desired coordinate system, see the figure next to the settings to understand how the axes are orientated.